 Deepest Scuba Dive (Male)

-PADI® Instructor Ahmed Gabr holds the world record for deepest scuba dive.
-Gabr trained for four years before the attempt, which culminated in a dive to 332.35 meters (1090 feet).
+PADI Instructor Ahmed Gabr holds the world record for deepest scuba dive.
+Gabr trained for four years before this attempt at deep sea scuba diving, which culminated in a dive to 332.35 meters (1090 feet).
 “I wanted to satisfy my curiosity of how deep the human body can go, I was researching in books and on the internet but still never had the absolute answer so I figured out the best way to find the answer is to try it myself,” said Gabr.

 The descent took 14 minutes, but Gabr’s return trip took just under 14 hours.
 He added, “I had a baby oceanic white tip shark as company for 6 hours.
 I think he wanted to say congratulations.”